 Why do people take LSD?

-What are the short-term risks of taking LSD?
+What are the short-term effects or risks of taking LSD?

 Are there long-term consequences to taking LSD?